diffkemp/diffkemp/docs/usage.md

   in the project's `Makefile` which would be otherwise used by DiffKemp (e.g. options not supported by `clang` which could break generation of the snapshot).
-- `--build-program BUILD_PROGRAM`: `make` tool to be used for building (default `make`).
-- `--build-file BUILD_FILE`: Filename of the project's `Makefile` to be used for the build.
 - `--clang CLANG`: `clang` compiler to be used for building the project to LLVM IR (default `clang`).
 - `--llvm-link LLVM_LINK`: `llvm-link` to be used for linking of LLVM IR files (default `llvm-link`).
 - `--llvm-dis LLVM_DIS`: `llvm-dis` to be used for `bc` file disassembly (default `llvm-dis`).
-- `--no-native-cc-wrapper`: Mainly for development purposes, uses the Python version of DiffKemp compiler wrapper (by default, the binary version created by [RPython](https://rpython.readthedocs.io/en) is used if it exists).

 ### b) `build-kernel`: snapshot generation from the Linux kernel